 BarChick’s not going to pretend she knows her vintages from her vermouths, but that’s not to say a bit of cheese and wine isn’t perfect for a night off the cocktails….

-New to the Covent Garden area, during the day come and shop for delicious Italian produce like wine, olive oil and cured meats.
+During the day come and shop for delicious Italian produce like wine, olive oil and cured meats.
 In the evening the shop atmosphere gives way to a cool bar with a romantic candlelit ambiance, some incredibly well made cocktails and delicious food like bresaola, anchovy and butter soldiers and crostini.
 The wine list is perfect and available by the glass, the carafe or the bottle.
 We say order the latter, head downstairs and get settled for the evening.
 Cheers.

 33 Catherine Street, London, WC2B 5JT